Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt1.md

 "...Is that a turn of phrase?"

 "Uh, yes.
 Sorry.
-It indicates...kind of a burden of resentment, hostility, grievance, that sort of thing."
+It indicates... kind of a burden of resentment, hostility, grievance, that sort of thing."

 "Then yes.
 Oh yes.
 A chip of Guvnurag proportions."
 That cough again.
 Was it a laugh after all?
 The captain smelled like a smoker.
-"But before you address it...your quarters."
+"But before you address it... your quarters."

 Ian considered the door they’d just stopped outside.
 "Thanks.
 I guess I’ll see you at dinner then."